andy-9/learning/AWS/developer_associate.md

   - Authorised IP ranges – IPv4 and IPv6
   - Control of inbound network (from other to the instance)
   - Control of outbound network (from the instance to other)
 * Whenever there is a timeout, it is because of an EC2 security group.
+It might also be a firewall issue --> use "EC2 Instance Connect" in such a case.
 * An EC2 instance can have many security groups attached to it.

 ### Classic ports to know